NethServer/ns8-docs/cluster.rst

 .. warning::

-    If the node is not reachable or is not responding the provider replica removal must be completed manually after the node removal.
+    If the node is not reachable, or is not responding, the provider replica removal must be completed manually after the node removal.

 Access the ``Nodes`` page, go to the three-dots menu of the node and click